 - Brown sugar: I like to use light brown sugar, but if you want a deeper flavor, you can use dark brown sugar.

 - Dark chocolate chips: These chocolate chips will be melted, so there will not be any chips in the brownies.
-I like to use dark chocolate chips (these Guittard Extra Dark Chocolate Chips are my favorite), but if you prefer, you could use milk chocolate chips.
+I like to use dark chocolate (these Guittard Extra Dark Chocolate Chips are my favorite), but if you prefer, you could use milk chocolate.

-- Unsweetened cocoa powder: I like to use Hershey's Unsweetened Cocoa Powder, but you could also use Special Dark or Dutch Processed Cocoa Powder, you can, but note that the brownies will have a slightly different flavor profile.
+- Unsweetened cocoa powder: I like to use Hershey's Unsweetened Cocoa Powder, but you could also use Special Dark or Dutch Processed Cocoa Powder.
+If you do, note that the brownies will have a slightly different flavor profile.

-- Flaky sea salt: This is optional, but I highly recommend sprinkling some flaky sea salt on the batter before it bakes.
+- Flaky sea salt: I highly recommend sprinkling some flaky sea salt on the batter before it bakes.
 I love to use Maldon Sea Salt for their extra-large flakes!

 See full recipe below for detailed directions.